jdillick/rest_services_be_request/README.md

 # REST Services BE Request

-This module provides a callback function rest_request() to obtain a JSON response from the services module rest_server.
+This Drupal 7 module provides a callback function rest_request() to obtain a JSON response from the services module rest_server.

 This is useful when you wish to add JSON inline on a page from a preprocessor, and you would like that JSON to be provided by services.
 This result is provided directly from the rest_server, without making a network request.

+## Dependencies
+Drupal core 7.x
+services
+rest_server

+## Setup
+Make sure you have services module and rest_server module installed and enabled, and have at least setup your JSON endpoint and desired resources in services module before using this module.

 ## Examples: